J.D., University of California, Berkeley School of Law, 2012

 Representative matters include:

-- Represented executive in bank fraud investigation, resulting in no charges after presentations to United States Attorney’s Office
+- Represented technology CEO in visa fraud investigation, resulting in declination to prosecute after presentation to United States Attorney’s Office

 Before joining Swanson & McNamara, Audrey served as a law clerk to the Hon.
 Nathanael Cousins of the United States District Court for the Northern District of California.
 She was also an associate in the San Francisco office of Shearman & Sterling where she worked primarily on white collar criminal cases and parallel civil proceedings.
 While in law school, Audrey externed for one year with the Civil Division of the United States Attorney’s Office for the Northern District of California.